hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_f94bca6c-d715-4055-8b4b-ec3edb206328-0_2.content.md

 ## Contact Us

 Have a question or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter at @AIStockInsights.
+Contact us at me@pavolhejny.com or follow us on Twitter at @AIStockInsights.

 <!--